 - Segregated cycle lanes

-- Traffic light signaling systems for pedestrians and cyclists
+- Traffic light signalling systems for pedestrians and cyclists

 - Increased CCTV use to issue penalty charges for car drivers who use cycle lanes illegally